begedin/talk-slides/slides/vue_3_en.md

 # What this is

-- sharing knowledge and strategy
+- sharing of experience, knowledge and strategy

 Note: What this is, however, is us sharing what we've learned, what our strategy was and how it worked out for us specifically.